TayHaoLun/Portfolio/README.md

         • Contains 3 integers between the two letters.

 Assignment4-Insert new Avatar Record, Delete Existing Avatar Record, Save and Exit data.csv

+# C Programming
+A friend and me did a program on displaying the Horocope of the user.
+It will display the Western and Eastern Horoscope.
+I recently changed the program from a simple switch program to a program of functions and do while switch loop.

+# C# Programming